dimagi/commcare-hq/corehq/doctypemigrations/README.md

 + USERS_GROUPS_DB = NEW_USERS_GROUPS_DB
 ```

+### Commit 3 [maybe]: Use new views
+If there are views with different names in the old and new dbs, your flip PR
+should also update those names.

+### Commit 4 [maybe]: Flip pillowtop and/or elasticsearch
+If a doctype you're migrating is read by pillowtop, you'll need to reset the
+checkpoint after the merge.
+If it's an elasticsearch pillow, you can instead
+trigger an index rebuild by updating the index name in the appropriate mapping
+file.

+### Do it!
 PR, and merge it.
 Then while `--continuous` is still running, deploy it.

 Once deploy is complete, kill the `--continuous` command with `^C`.

 ## Cleanup

+### Delete documents from old db
 After you're confident in the change and stability of the site,
 it's time to delete the old documents still in the source db.